wasp-os/wasp-os/docs/contributing.rst

 Additionally, please be aware that github will not send out automatic notifications to let the maintainer know that you have pushed an update to the pull-request.
-Follow up the above with a comment on the pull request thread saying that your contribution should be ready to go.
+Follow up the above with a comment on the pull request thread saying that your contribution has been updated and is ready for another look.

 Code of Conduct
 ---------------